ocaml/ocaml.org/data/tutorials/lg_01_functional_programming.md

 functional programming (for example, numerically calculating the derivative of a mathematical function).

-##  Pure and impure functional programming
+## Pure and Impure Functional Programming
 A **pure function** is one without any **side-effects**.
 A side-effect really means that the function keeps some sort of hidden state inside it. `strlen` is a good example of a pure function in C. If you call